Chainer Contribution Guide¶

 If you have a question on usages of Chainer, it is highly recommended to send a post to Chainer User Group instead of the issue tracker.
 The issue tracker is not a place to share knowledge on practices.
 We may redirect question issues to Chainer User Group.

-We are also running continuous integrations with GPU tests for the master branch.
+We are also running continuous integration with GPU tests for the master branch.
 Since this service is running on our internal server, we do not use it for automatic PR tests to keep the server secure.

 [WIP] prefix to the PR title.